(Your Citizenship is in Heaven Above)

 This Kingdom is also referred to as Mount Zion, the holy mountain of the Lord, which will be setup in “the last days” (which is this church age and this age of grace under Christ in which we now live) and which grows to fill the whole earth:

-Note: This by no means indicates that there will be widespread “peace on earth” before Christ returns, a so-called “gold age” of Christianity – that is another false teaching of the wolves called “dispensational postmillennialism.”
+Note: This by no means indicates that there will be widespread “peace on earth” before Christ returns, a so-called “golden age” of Christianity – that is still yet another false teaching of the “wolves” called “dispensational postmillennialism.”

 FALSE TEACHING(S) YOU WILL ENCOUNTER: